The Conway-Sloane calculus for 2-adic lattices: Introduction

-The main virtues of the notation are that (i) it allows easy passage between the notation and the lattices, (ii) the quantities displayed behave well under direct sum, scaling and duality, (iii) no more information is displayed for each constituent than strictly necessary, and (iv) rather than being constrained to a single canonical form, one can easily pass between all possible Jordan decompositions.
-The main theorem is~\ref{thm-equivalences-of-2-adic-symbols}.
+The main virtues of the Conway-Sloane notation are that (i) it allows easy passage between the notation and the lattices, (ii) it behaves well under direct sum and scaling, and duality too, (iii) no more information is displayed than necessary, and (iv) rather than being constrained to a single canonical form, one can easily pass between all possible $2$-adic symbols for a particular lattice.
+See Example~\ref{EgOrthocomplement} for an illustration of (iv): we find all the $\Z_2$-lattices whose sum with $\qf{2,2}$ is isometric to \eqref{EqFusedExample}.

+After some (strictly) motivational background in section~\ref{sec-larger-picture}, we cover some technical preliminaries in section~\ref{sec-preliminaries}.
+Then section~\ref{sec-fine-symbols} defines what we call a \emph{fine decomposition} of a $2$-adic lattice and describes some moves between them.
+In section~\ref{sec-Jordan-symbols} we classify the unimodular lattices and introduce oddity fusion.
+In section~\ref{sec-2-adic-symbols} we define $2$-adic symbols and prove that sign walking generates all equivalences between them.
+We also discuss canonical forms and how to define some numerical invariants of $2$-adic lattices.
+The final section is devoted to the proof of Theorem~\ref{thm-equivalence-of-fine-symbols}.

 This note developed from part of a course on quadratic forms given by the first author at the University of Texas at Austin, with his lecture treatment greatly improved by the second and third authors.